 Welcome to Paris and the beautiful Marais

-Arrive into Paris and hop in a taxi/Uber to our fun and beautiful hotel in the heart of the Marais district - the Hotel de Jobo.
-Taxi's are easy at the Paris airports, but if you'd prefer a private car, we can arrange that for you (at your cost).
+Arrive in Paris and hop in a taxi/Uber to our fun and beautiful hotel in the heart of the Marais district - the Hotel de Jobo.
+Taxis are easy at the Paris airports, but if you'd prefer a private car, we can arrange that for you (at your cost).

 This evening, in the courtyard of the hotel, we'll meet up to enjoy some champagne, get to know one another and learn a bit about Marie-Antoinette.
 After our champagne, we will enjoy a stroll through the Marais and a lovely dinner at the classic Grande Brasserie.